ibm-cloud-docs/AnalyticsEngine/delete-instance.md

 # Deleting a service instance
 {: #delete-service}

+To delete an {{site.data.keyword.iae_full_notm}} service instance, you must have the following [user permissions](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-grant-permissions).

 You can delete a service instance by using one of the following methods: